mikecalvo/msse_seng_5199/week01/introduction.md

 - Project must build
 - All requirements must be verified with passing tests
 - Must be submitted to me by midnight of the due date
-  - Can be turned in one week late for reduction of one letter grade
+- Can be turned in one week late (minus letter grade)

 ---